prewired/prewired-website-hugo/content/what-we-do.md

 #### Session rundown

 At the start each session we'll ask attendees (and guardians if attending) to sign in at the door with a volunteer.
-We'll ask your name and check you off on our Eventbrite list.
+We'll ask your name and check you off on our attendee list.
 Please make sure you've registered for the session in advance.

 If you're new, please let us know!
 One of our volunteers will explain how the session works and get you set up with a laptop if needed.
 They'll help you find a place to sit and make sure you've got an idea of what you want to get stuck into.